Norhaven/FluentBoilerplate/README.md

 boilerplate.Open<ISomeService>((context, service) => service.CallRemoteMethod());
 ```

-Being able to accomplish that currently requires that you write a provider that implements FluentBoilerplate.Providers.ITypeProvider and send it in with your initial Boilerplate.New() call.
-The call attempts themselves will pass you the current IIdentity instance, in case you would like to do custom rights/roles verification (i.e. rights are required to make a WCF call).
+Currently, there are providers available for WCF and for ADO.Net, with more planned.

-There is currently a WCF provider, with more planned.
+You are also welcome to write your own provider that implements FluentBoilerplate.Providers.ITypeProvider and send it in with your initial Boilerplate.New() call.